 You are in store for a fabulous blog hop hosted by Follow the Yellow Brick Home featuring ideas for Christmas Door Decor!
 Amber is such a sweet and oh, so talented.
 Her home is full of vintage treasures and antiques decorated in such a warm, cozy way.

 If you are popping in from over at Decor to Adore then welcome!
-Laura is another blogging friend that has a knack with vintage finds.
+Laura is another blogging friend that has a knack for vintage finds.
 Here historical fashion posts are such a treat!

 Similar HERE | HERE |HERE